GarrisonD/raspberry-pi-for-bmw/README.md

   _It's optional since it's purely for your convenience.
 In the case of Pi 4, I would go with official ones, especially considering that official ones cost the same or even less than custom ones._

-## 1. Install Raspberry Pi OS to a microSD card
+## 1. Installing Raspberry Pi OS to a microSD card

 Download Raspberry Pi Imager from [raspberrypi.org](https://www.raspberrypi.org/software/), install it on your computer, and run.